leeclaire156/Lets-Cook/README.md

 This project was created by [André Brahin](https://github.com/VenBak), [Erica Del Rio](https://github.com/irecatyl), [Muhammad Jamil](https://github.com/Muhammadjamil720), and [Claire Lee](https://github.com/leeclaire156).

 * André was responsible for the wireframing, HTML, and Bulma's CSS framework
-* Erica was responsible for the CSS
+* Erica was responsible for the front page and results page with CSS
-* Muhammad was responsible for
+* Muhammad was responsible for styling the recipe modals.
 * Claire was responsible for integrating the Grammarly API, utilizing local storage for searches, and the recipe information into the result page modals using the Spoonacular API

 * Pots and vegetables harvest picture provided by: